Sapir52/Face_detection_python_version/README.md

 The face will allow to predict the emotion, age, gender, race and type of emoji.

 ## DataSet:
-In the project I used two dataStes taken from the Kaggle website.
+In the project I used two dataSets taken from the Kaggle website.

 For emotion detection:
 https://www.kaggle.com/gauravsharma99/ck48-5-emotions